-Model Statistics

-The statistics which are used to report the inter-rater reliability of the Gaussian Processes classification models is Cohen's kappa (kappa or κ).
-The kappa value is a more robust measure than the percentage agreement since it is robust to biases in the representation of classes in the data set and takes into account the possibility of the agreement occurring by chance.
+Model Statistics.
+The statistics that are used to report the interrater reliability of the Gaussian processes classification models is Cohen's kappa (kappa or κ).
+The κ value is a more robust measure than the percentage agreement since it is robust to biases in the representation of classes in the data set and takes into account the possibility of the agreement occurring by chance.
 For convenience, we also report balanced accuracy.
 Furthermore, confusion matrices for each model are provided.
-The rules of how kappa values were evaluated are shown in Table 3.
+The rules of how κ values were evaluated are shown in Table 3.